Visiting Boston on a rainy day?

 This area has an interesting mixture of big-box fashion discounters, a huge Macy's department store, and many eclectic independently owned shops and boutiques.

-However, one of the most famous emporiums along this section of Downtown Crossing - the Boston Jewelers Exchange Building - is easy to miss if you don't happen to be searching for it.
+However, one of the most famous emporiums along this section of Downtown Crossing, the Boston Jewelers Exchange Building, is easy to miss if you don't happen to be searching for it - but just look for the large gold clock.

 Looking at the Jewelers Exchange 1922 art deco building from the outside, you might not guess that inside, you'll find over 150 independent retail and wholesale jewelers, artisans, and manufacturers.
 Many have been here since the 1940s.

-As you continue past Macy's and most of the construction, suddenly part of Boston's Theatre District comes into view.
+As you continue walking past Macy's, suddenly part of Boston's Theatre District comes into view.

 You could walk further and explore the theaters, peering inside to admire their opulent lobbies, and then continue to walk a block or two farther until you reach Chinatown, where tantalizing aromas from dozens of Asian restaurants beckon you in for a meal.